 Nicki frequently speaks at conferences and on panels in the area of trademark and copyright law and has been a guest lecturer in trademark and copyright courses at Emory University School of Law.
 She also devotes time to pro bono matters and is actively involved in the Georgia State Bar.

-During law school, Ms. Chollet participated in the Irving R. Kaufman Memorial Moot Court Competition at Fordham University and served as a Dean’s Teaching Fellow.
+Nicki participated in the Irving R. Kaufman Memorial Moot Court Competition at Fordham University and served as a Dean’s Teaching Fellow during law school.
 She received the Dean’s Award for Outstanding Academic Achievement in Constitutional Law and of the Arthur Bolton Award for Excellence in Brief Writing.

-Ms. Chollet was recognized in 2022 and the seven years prior as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Nicki was recognized in 2023 and the eight years prior as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.

 Represented adidas America, Inc. and adidas AG against Skechers in a trade dress and trademark infringement law suit, successfully obtaining a preliminary injunction against Skechers barring its further sale of, inter alia, footwear that infringed adidas's famous Stan Smith trade dress. adidas America Inc. v.
 Skechers USA Inc., 15-cv-01741-HZ (D. Or.)

 Represented adidas America, Inc., adidas AG, Reebok International Limited, and Reebok International Ltd. in trademark infringement litigation spanning multiple years against numerous New York-based defendants using the mark RBX and related designs. adidas America Inc. v.
 TRB Acquisitions LLC, 3:15-cv-02113 (D. Or.)